 I scarcely ever knew a mammoth farm to sustain itself…”

-Kris, Will and Marty are committed to finding ways to make a living with a wide variety of farm crops and products and are amazing and creative farmers.
+Will, Marty and his wife Kris, are committed to finding ways to make a living with a wide variety of farm crops and products and are amazing and creative farmers.
 For example, they found leeks growing wild in their woodlot and in one month sold over $20,000 worth.

 The work they are doing on their farm is admirable enough, but the work they are doing to build a community of farmers that can share costs, risk, marketing efforts and education/experience is their real gift.

 They will share with us how RELATIONSHIP, between people and business and plants and animals and the land (read permaculture), is the most important aspect of farming, family and community.